 Many locals agree that fall is the absolute best time to be in NYC, thanks to refreshingly crisp days, a bustling cultural calendar, and Mother Nature's vibrant autumnal display.
 Happily, even in the midst of Manhattan's concrete jungle, patches of nature abound, and fall leaf-peepers will be rewarded with kaleidoscopic displays of crimson red, golden yellow, and fiery orange leaves, if they get their timing – and scouting locations – just right.
-So before you rush out of the city in search of fall's finest hues, we've done the leaf-crunching legwork to round up this list of 5 fun ways to see fall foliage right here in NYC.
+So before you rush out of the city in search of fall's finest hues, we've done the leaf-crunching legwork to round up this list of five fun ways to see fall foliage in the Big Apple.

 Tip: NYC foliage typically peaks in late October (right around Halloween, another fall rite of passage that NYC does right!).
 You can keep up-to-date on just when those bursts of fall color are most likely to appear, via New York State’s helpful fall foliage report.